microsoft/vscode-react-native/doc/containerization.md

 # Containerization

-The extension limited supporters [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) features.
+The extension has limited support of [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) features.

-Please follow [VS Code official documentation](https://code.visualstudio.com/docs/remote/containers) to setup your environment.
+Please follow [VS Code official documentation](https://code.visualstudio.com/docs/remote/containers) to setup your environment befor using remote development approach.

 ## Developing inside a Docker Container on Linux

-To debug React Native Android applications you can use [official React Native Docker image](https://hub.docker.com/r/reactnativecommunity/react-native-android) provided by [react-native-community](https://github.com/react-native-community/docker-android).
+For development of React Native Android application in Docker Container you can use [official React Native Docker image](https://hub.docker.com/r/reactnativecommunity/react-native-android) provided by [react-native-community](https://github.com/react-native-community/docker-android).

-Here the steps to run React Native debugging on real Android device:
+Here the steps to run React Native debugging on real Android device inside Docker Container:

-1. Open Command Palette and run the following command `Remote-Containers: Add Development Container Configuration Files...` then select `Existing Dockerfile` to create `.devcontainer/devcontainer.json` configuration file.
+1. Open Command Palette and run the following command
+    ```
+    Remote-Containers: Add Development Container Configuration Files...
+    ```
+    Then select `Existing Dockerfile` to create `.devcontainer/devcontainer.json` configuration file.
 1. You are required to create Dockerfile extending `reactnativecommunity/react-native-android` image.
-1. Configure your `devcontainer.json` just about like this: <br> **NOTE**: This is just a sample of configuration, you can modify your `devcontainer.json` as you require.
+1. Configure your `devcontainer.json` file just about like this: <br> **NOTE**: This is just a sample of configuration, you can modify your `devcontainer.json` file as you require.
     ```
     {
         "name": "Existing Dockerfile",